hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### GetAllowance

-Gets the supplier allowance (amount of tokens that can be minted by an account) for an account and a stable coin.
+Gets the supplier allowance (amount of tokens that can be minted by an account) for an account and a stablecoin.

 **Spec:**

 ```Typescript
 	Role.getAllowance(request: GetSupplierAllowanceRequest): Promise<Balance>;
 ```